Yohan460/go-jamf-api/api/docs/PackagesAPI.md

 func main() {
 	id := "id_example" // string | Instance ID of package history note
 	exportFields := []string{"Inner_example"} // []string | Export fields parameter, used to change default order or ignore some of the response properties.
 Default is empty array, which means that all fields of the response entity will be serialized.
-Example: export-fields=id,username (optional) (default to []) exportLabels := []string{"Inner_example"} // []string | Export labels parameter, used to customize fieldnames/columns in the exported file.
+Example: export-fields=id,username (optional) (default to {}) exportLabels := []string{"Inner_example"} // []string | Export labels parameter, used to customize fieldnames/columns in the exported file.
 Default is empty array, which means that response properties names will be used.
-Number of the provided labels must match the number of export-fields Example: export-labels=identifier,name with matching: export-fields=id,username (optional) (default to []) page := int64(56) // int64 |  (optional) (default to 0) pageSize := int64(56) // int64 |  (optional) (default to 100) sort := []string{"Inner_example"} // []string | Sorts results by one or more criteria, following the format property:asc/desc.
+Number of the provided labels must match the number of export-fields Example: export-labels=identifier,name with matching: export-fields=id,username (optional) (default to {}) page := int64(56) // int64 |  (optional) (default to 0) pageSize := int64(56) // int64 |  (optional) (default to 100) sort := []string{"Inner_example"} // []string | Sorts results by one or more criteria, following the format property:asc/desc.
 Default sort is ID:asc.
-If using multiple criteria, separate with commas. (optional) (default to ["date:desc"]) filter := "filter_example" // string | Filters results.
+If using multiple criteria, separate with commas. (optional) (default to {"date:desc"}) filter := "filter_example" // string | Filters results.
 Use RSQL format for query.
 Allows for many fields, including ID, name, etc. Can be combined with paging and sorting.
 Default filter is an empty query and returns all results from the requested page. (optional) (default to "") exportParameters := *openapiclient.NewExportParameters() // ExportParameters | Optional.
 Can be used to override query parameters so that the URI does not exceed the 2,000 character limit. (optional)